Catholic Church in Tibet: 20th century

 In 1930, Pascual Nadal Oltra, a Pego-born Spanish Franciscan friar and artist, arrived in Mosimien (a.k.a.
 Boxab by its Tibetan name), a small town located in Sichuanese Tibet.
 With the support of the Bishop of Tatsienlu (Pierre-Philippe Giraudeau) and his coadjutor Pierre Valentin, Oltra, the Father Guardian Plácido Albiero, a Canadian friar Bernabé Lafond and an Italian José Andreatta formed the founding community of a leper colony established near St. Anne's Church, known as St. Joseph's Home.
 In May 1935, a Chinese Red Army column led by Mao Zedong (Mao Tse Tung) was fleeing Chiang Kai-shek's regular army to northwest China through the Mosimien area, part of a military retreat later known as Long March.
 According to the Valencian Franciscan friar José Miguel Barrachina Lapiedra, author of the book Fray Pascual Nadal y Oltra: Apóstol de los leprosos, mártir de China, and a report published in Malaya Catholic Leader, the official newspaper of the Archdiocese of Singapore: "The communist soldiers entered the leper colony, they looted the residence and arrested the friars and sisters.
 Many of the lepers tried to defend the missionaries, but they were shot by the soldiers.
 The Franciscans were then brought before Mao Tse Tung, who interrogated them, imprisoned two of them, Pascual Nadal Oltra and an Italian friar Epifanio Pegoraro, and released the rest.
 There were more than 30,000 Reds in the band, including a large number of women.
 Before their departure, the soldiers ransacked the village, carrying away everything movable and edible, left the people of the district without means of subsistence.
 Days later, on 4 December 1935, the army reached Leang Ho Kow, Tsanlha, where the two Franciscans were beheaded with a sword."
 Nevertheless, the missionaries managed to recover and welcome back the sick after the devastation, who in 1937 were 148 people.

 Blessed Maurice Tornay, Augustinian missionary and parish priest at Our Lady of the Sacred Heart Church at Yerkalo, ambushed and murdered by Tibetan Buddhist monks from the Karma Gon Monastery in 1949.
 Beatified by Pope John Paul II in 1993.

+Casimir Sandjrou, kneeling with his hat on the ground, was Tornay's traveling companion and witness to his final days.